inspec/inspec/docs/resources.rst

 ..
 ..
 Examples
 .. -----------------------------------------------------
 ..
-The following examples show how to use this audit resource in a recipe.
+The following examples show how to use this InSpec resource in a recipe.
 ..
 .. **xxxxx**
 ..